saul-byte/saul-byte.github.io/index.md

-    Lab 1, Part 1 was one of my favorite programs because me and my partner did the traditional rite of passage for when you first code in a high-level programming language like C++.
-I was able to write a variation of the infamous "Hello World" program which served as an intro to the very basics of input and output in C++.
+    Lab 1, Part 1 was one of my favorite programs because me and my partner engaged in the traditional rite of passage for when you first code in a high-level programming language like C++.
+I was able to write a variation of the infamous 'Hello World' program which served as an introduction to the fundamental concepts of input and output in C++.
 Alongside the input and output, I was also practiced ending lines and standard interpretation of C++ as a language.

 * Lab 5